 USB-C introduced a feature called “alternative mode” which allows input from DisplayPort and HDMI from a USB-C port, but the current technology doesn’t allow for an efficient way of splitting resources if you’re also transferring both data and video at the same - it will divide the bandwidth between the two streams of information granting 50% bandwidth to each.

 USB 4 will intelligently allocate resources to video and data streams based on demand, so if you’re streaming 4k video and transferring files at the same time, the technology will do its best to balance these needs out to keep both data streams running smoothly.

-USB 4 will also be backwards compatible with USB 3 and 2 devices, although you will be limited to the speed of the older versions if they do interact.
-A USB 4 external drive will not gain USB 4 speeds if it interfaces to a device via a USB 2 or 3 port.
+USB4 will also be backwards compatible with USB 3 and 2 devices, although you will be limited to the speed of the older versions if they do interact.
+A USB4 external drive will not gain USB4 speeds if it is connected to a device via a USB 2 or 3 port.

-If you're still struggling with the switch from USB-A to USB-C then getting an adaptor will make your life much easier.
+If you're still struggling with the switch from USB-A to USB-C then getting an adapter will make your life much easier.